GallagherSecurity/cc-rest-docs/training/README.md

 Normally a search would return an ID, href, and name, and it would not return that block of commands, but we turned that on its head by using the `fields` query parameter to request the `commands` block and nothing else.
-Each of the objects inside it is a named command containing an href which, when you POST to them, sends an override to the item.
+Each of the objects inside it is a named command containing an href which, when you POST to it, sends an override to the item.
 For example, if that was a door on your system and you pasted the URL from `commands.open` into Postman, and POSTed it, the unlock relay on that door would fire.

 Each item type has a different set of commands you can send it.
 They vary in type and number: